VakhoKontridze/VCore/Documentation/Modal Presenter.md

 #### Description

-Modal Presenter is a manager that allows for creation and presentation of custom modals.
+Modal Presenter is an API that allows for creation and presentation of custom modals.

 Modal Presenter can be used to create custom modals that behave similar to native modals, such as `View.sheet(...)`, `View.fullScreenCover(...)`, `View.alert(...)`, etc.